rsvim/rfc/5-EditingMode.md

 ![3](images/5-EditingMode.3.drawio.svg)

-We will add 1 new mode: Insert-Operator-pending mode.
+We need to add 1 new mode: Insert-Operator-pending mode.

+> Do we really need this **Temporary Insert Variant Modes** as a product feature for rsvim?